No. 10 UCLA coasts past CSU Bakersfield 75-47 – KION546

 Associated Press

 The Bruins (11-1) had a season-high 14 steals, which led to plenty of transition buckets.
 UCLA started the game on a 10-2 run and led 22-8 after the first quarter.
-Eight players scored in the opening quarter for the Bruins and all 10 players that got in the game scored.
+Eight players scored in the opening quarter for the Bruins.

-“We can’t waste any opportunities,” UCLA coach Cori Close said.
-“We’re getting ready to go into Pac-12 play and all the way through, opening up on the road in hostile environments and we can’t waste any possessions.
-I really do think with a couple of exceptions they took that to heart.
-It was our highest passion play total of the year.”

 CSU Bakersfield (2-5) kept the second quarter close, down just 15-12 in that frame.
 Morgan Edwards had a season-high 13 points and Grace Hunter added 13, too.
 Hennie van Schaik played her first game in a month after an ankle injury and came off the bench, scoring two points in 22 minutes.